Monogramm/email_signature_generator/README.md

 # Email Signature Generator

-:alembic: [POC] Test project for generating email signature using templates.
+> :alembic: **Experimental** Test project for generating email signature using templates.

 The aim for this project is to provide a simple web application to generate an email signature based on a template.
 The key features to develop are: